hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

 ..
 [Blei2001] Blei, David M., Andrew Y. Ng, and Michael I. Jordan.
     "Latent dirichlet allocation."
 Journal of machine Learning research 3.Jan (2003): 993-1022.
+..
+[Sievert2014] Sievert, Carson, and Kenneth Shirley.
+    "LDAvis: A method for visualizing and interpreting topics."
+    Proceedings of the workshop on interactive language learning, visualization, and interfaces.
+2014.